SMSPIRITUALITY—MEDIA

 What the term names

-Moha — Pāli and Sanskrit alike — is the Buddhist technical term for delusion, bewilderment, or basal cognitive confusion.
-The Abhidhamma treats it as one of the three akusala-mūla (unwholesome roots) alongside lobha (greed, attachment, the pulling-toward) and dosa (hatred, aversion, the pushing-away).
-The three together constitute the three poisons — triviṣa in Sanskrit — that the Tibetan bhavacakra depicts as a rooster, a snake and a pig biting one another's tails at the hub of the wheel of [saṃsāra](lexicon:samsara).
-The conceptual work the term does is to name the third item in that triad as something other than a parallel affliction: moha is the cognitive cloudedness under which lobha and dosa can operate at all.
-Without the misperception of a separable, persisting me whose interests can be advanced or threatened, there would be no object for attachment to fasten on and no object for aversion to push against.
-The diagnostic structure of the classical Buddhist path runs from the symptom ([dukkha](lexicon:dukkha)) through the affective causes (greed, hatred) down to the cognitive root (moha), and the practical curriculum reverses the sequence: the vipassanā work the path culminates in is engineered to undo the root.
+Pāli and Sanskrit moha is the Buddhist technical term for delusion, bewilderment, or basal cognitive confusion.
+The Abhidhamma treats it as one of the three akusala-mūla (unwholesome roots), alongside lobha (greed, the pulling-toward) and dosa (hatred, the pushing-away).
+Together they are the three poisons, triviṣa in Sanskrit, depicted at the hub of the Tibetan bhavacakra as a rooster, snake, and pig biting each other's tails at the centre of the wheel of [saṃsāra](lexicon:samsara).
+Moha is not simply a third affliction running in parallel.
+It is the cognitive cloudedness under which lobha and dosa can operate at all.
+Without the misperception of a fixed, separate me, there is no object for attachment to fasten on and no target for aversion to push against.
+The classical Buddhist diagnosis runs from symptom ([dukkha](lexicon:dukkha)) through the affective causes down to this cognitive root.
+The practical path reverses that sequence: the vipassanā work the path culminates in is designed to undo the root.

 How it differs from avidyā